tylerreny/tylerreny.github.io/research.md

 # Under Review

+**Hands Off My Obamacare: Self-Interest and Symbolic Attitudes in The Health Care Debate** (with David O. Sears)

+Social scientists have long shown that self-interest rarely has a large effect on citizens’ sociopolitical attitudes.
+Instead, Americans’ opinions about public policy are driven more by symbolic predispositions.
+Yet, those opinions about policy may just be cheap talk.
+When Americans’ are faced with costly behaviors that pit their interests against their values, perhaps self-interest will play a larger role.
+Post-Obamacare health insurance coverage provides an important test for self-interest and symbolic politics.
+Faced with costly decisions to pay fines or purchase insurance, did Americans put symbolic politics over material self-interests?
+We first show that symbolic attitudes overwhelm self-interest in shaping public opinion about health policy.
+Marshaling data from over one million respondents from Gallup’s Tracking Poll, however, we show that both self-interest and symbolic predispositions play important roles in decisions to purchase health insurance under the ACA.

-**No, You're Playing the Race Card: Anti-Black and Anti-Latino Appeals in The Post-Obama Era** (with Loren Collingwood and Ali Valenzuela) *Under review*
+**No, You're Playing the Race Card: Anti-Black and Anti-Latino Appeals in The Post-Obama Era** (with Loren Collingwood and Ali Valenzuela)

 Despite the sizable literature on racial priming in political campaigns, scholars have failed to account for the shifting reality of race in politics.
 First, theories of racial priming have not yet been applied to increasingly common anti-Latino political appeals.
 Second, theories of racial priming have failed to take into account the increasing salience of race and the increased tolerance of explicit racial appeals among white Americans, both of which violate central axioms of the Implicit-Explicit (IE) model of racial appeals.
 Across four survey experiments, we find consistent evidence that the IE model only weakly holds for black and Latino racial appeals.
 In our "most-racial" era, we find that white respondents are more likely to recognize the racial content in racially coded black and Latino appeals but also tolerate it at higher levels than previously seen.